 - Open your child’s account by clicking on Activity History.

 - Select the timing for every day, and you will be all set.

 And this concludes your guide here.
-There are lot many things that I can write, but this is good enough for you to start with, and learn from it.
-Its pretty simple, but if you have a question, do let me know in the comments.
+There are many things that I can write, but this is good enough for you to start with and learn from.
+It’s pretty simple, but if you have a question, let me know in the comments.

 Read next: How to share Xbox One games with the family with multiple consoles.